LetterBoxd-Stats/letterboxd-api/README.md

 schedule:
     - cron: "0 8 * * *" # runs every day at 8:00 AM UTC (2:00 AM CST / 3:00 AM CDT)
 ```

+There is a separate preconfigured GitHub Actions workflow that triggers only a computation of the stats (see `.github/workflows/stats.yml`).
+This action is triggered manually through the GitHub GUI.

 ---